 - in connection with an application for a vehicle leasing arrangement, credit reporting bodies and other information providers.

-When you apply for, or we provide, a Growth Factor Group product or service, we may access credit-related personal information about you through the credit reporting system.
+When you apply for, or we provide, a Movigo Group product or service, we may access credit-related personal information about you through the credit reporting system.

 We comply with all Privacy Law that applies to the collection, use and disclosure of credit information, including the Australian Credit Reporting Privacy Code and the New Zealand Credit Reporting Privacy Code 2004 (as applicable) in our handling of your credit-related personal information.